forcedotcom/soql-tooling/packages/soql-tmlanguage/README.md

     |-- soql.tmLanguage.yaml         ;; The source of the SOQL grammar
     `-- soql.tmLanguage.json         ;; Generated .json version of the grammar (git ignored)

-VSCode only reads grammars in json format. `yarn build` generates the `.json` version of the SOQL grammar using `js-yaml`.
+VSCode only reads grammars in json format. `npm run build` generates the `.json` version of the SOQL grammar using `js-yaml`.

 ## Tests